About the Royal Irish Academy Library

 Welcome to the Royal Irish Academy Library, one of Ireland’s premier research libraries.
 The Library manages major manuscript, book, pamphlet and drawings collections.
 We offer comprehensive access and outreach programmes, facilitate master classes and visits, hold exhibitions and lecture series and publish on the collections.
 Content is added to our web pages on a regular basis and we invite your comments and enquiries.

 The Academy Library is an important research centre for the study of Irish history, language, archaeology and the history of Irish science.
 Home to the Cathach, the sixth-century Latin psalter reputed to have been copied by St Colum Cille (Columba), our repository houses the largest collection of Irish language manuscripts in the world, including Lebor na hUidre (the Book of the Dun Cow), the oldest extant manuscript completely in Irish.
 We are longterm partners in the Irish Script on Screen project whereby Irish manuscripts are digitised and are freely accessible for research and scholarly purposes.
-As of November 2015, over 70 of the earliest Academy mss are available on www.isos.dias.ie
+As of February 2019, 97 of the earliest Academy mss are available on www.isos.dias.ie

 Manuscript holdings also feature important natural history collections, such as the correspondence of AG.
 More, 1830-95, which contains letters from Charles Darwin among others.
 Descriptions of these collections are being added incrementally to the Special Collections section of the Academy website.

-The Library welcomes postgraduate and other researchers and participates in the ALCID scheme (Academic Libraries Co-operating in Ireland) and we are institutional members of CONUL (The Consortium of National and University Libraries).
+The Library welcomes postgraduate and other researchers.
+We participate in the ALCID shared access scheme (Academic Libraries Co-operating in Ireland) and we are institutional members of CONUL (Consortium of National and University Libraries).
 Significant resources are deployed on the preservation and conservation of manuscripts, books and other collections, and, increasingly, on the purchase of electronic resources for our users.
 Donations for the continuance of these activities are always welcome.

 We engage in national initiatives, in institutional partnerships, in online publishing and in the facilitation of knowledge transfer.
 We facilitate master classes using the Library’s collections, as well as devising lecture programmes and curating exhibitions.
 Library visits are an integral part of the Library mission.
-Our Treasures of the RIA library (2009) contains 24 essays focussing on the history of the most significant collections.
+Our book on Treasures of the Royal Irish Academy Library (Dublin, 2009) contains 24 essays focussing on the history of the most significant collections.

 Read our Collection Policy Statement here